Jesulín de Ubrique: Biography

-Son of Humberto Janeiro López (Ubrique, 1 November 1943 - Jerez de la Frontera, 9 August 2020) and María del Carmen Bazán Domínguez (El Bosque, Andalusia, 24 December 1945), he has three brothers: the pilot Humberto Janeiro Bazán (19 January 1972), the former model Carmen Janeiro Bazán La Jesulina (10 March 1976) and the bullfighter Víctor Manuel Janeiro Bazán (5 April 1979).
+Son of Humberto Janeiro López (Ubrique, 1 November 1943 - Jerez de la Frontera, 9 August 2020) and María del Carmen Bazán Domínguez (El Bosque, Andalusia, 24 December 1945), he has three brothers: the pilot Humberto Janeiro Bazán (19 January 1972), the former model Carmen Janeiro Bazán La Jesulina (10 March 1976) and bullfighter Víctor Manuel Janeiro Bazán (5 April 1979).

 He attended the Bullfighting School of Cádiz.
 He first wore the traje de luces ("suit of lights") at El Bosque on 22 August 1987.
 He debuted with horses in Ronda on 30 April 1987, with the bull "Ambiciones" of Manolo González accompanied by Julio Aparicio and Finito de Córdoba, cutting two ears.
 In 1989 he won the famous "Zapato de Oro" ("Golden Shoe") in the heifers with picks of Arnedo (La Rioja).

 He received the alternativa in Nîmes, France, on 21 September 1990, with José Mari Manzanares as godfather and Emilio Muñoz as witness, with the bull "Correcostas" of González Sánchez-Dalp.
 That afternoon he cut off an ear and was dressed in white and gold.

-His presentation in Las Ventas was on 25 May 1992, where the godfather was José Ortega Cano and the witness Julio César Rincón, with the bull "Malahierba" of the Marquis of Docmecq.
+His presentation in Las Ventas was on 25 May 1992, where the godfather was José Ortega Cano and witness Julio César Rincón, with the bull "Malahierba" of the Marquis of Docmecq.
 With a style inspired by Paco Ojeda, but more vertical, he was neat, cold and heterodox in his early days as a matador.
 He is a bullfighter with a great deal of technique and mettle.

 His consecration was in 1994, leading the ladder with 153 bullfights and cutting 339 ears.
 He caused a scandal by inviting his proxy, Manolo Morilla, to bullfight, which cost him a severe fine.
 The following year (1995) he broke his record, again topping the ladder with 161 runs and 279 ears cut.
 In the opinion of the experts, this saturation of bullfights clearly harmed his style (although it made him immensely rich), turning it cold and detached.
 His extravagances of wearing yellow, putting a python in his mouth or climbing on top of a bull were widely criticized.